-A power of attorney (POA) is an estate planning tool where you appoint a person, known as the agent, to manage your affairs.
+A Power of Attorney (POA) is an estate planning tool where you appoint a person, known as the agent, to manage your affairs.
 Typically, the POA is appointed to manage financial or medical matters when you cannot do so yourself because you are incapacitated by illness or injury.

 People are often confused, however, as to when and which type of POA is needed.
-At Ronald J. Fichera Law Firm, we will review your estate and specific concerns and advise you if and which POA is best for you, your unique situation, and your estate plan.
+At the Ronald J. Fichera Law Firm, we will review your estate and specific concerns and advise you if and which POA is best for you, your unique situation, and your estate plan.
 Contact us either online or at 610-768-9255 to schedule a Free Consultation to learn more about how and why a POA can complement your estate plan in Pennsylvania.

 What Constitutes a Power of Attorney?

-A power of attorney is the legal authorization for one person, the agent, to act on behalf of another person, the principal.
-Often called a letter of attorney or just a "POA", they are a common element of estate planning as they let a person who is losing their ability to manage their own affairs choose someone they trust to make decisions for them.
+A Power of Attorney is the legal authorization for one person, the agent, to act on behalf of another person, the principal.
+Often called a letter of attorney or just a "POA," they are a common element of estate planning as they let a person who is losing their ability to manage their own affairs choose someone they trust to make decisions for them.